Haematopoiesis describes the process by which the cellular components of the blood are formed.

 Other common leucocytes include basophils and eosinophils.
 Eosinophils are approximately 12-17 microns in diameter and important in host defence against parasitic organisms and allergic-type diseases.

 Basophils are approximately 10-14 microns and have large granules that contain histamine.
-Basophiles, eosinophils and neutrophils are collectively referred to as polymorphonuclear leucocytes or simply ‘polymorphs’.
+Basophils, eosinophils and neutrophils are collectively referred to as polymorphonuclear leucocytes or simply ‘polymorphs’.

 Finally, lymphocytes are an essential component of the adaptive immune response.
 T lymphocytes are critical in cell-mediated immunity, whereas B lymphocytes are critical for humoral immune response and the production of immunoglobulins.